 Select this option if you are subject to GDPR or similar privacy regulations.

 If you choose this option, it is mandatory to obtain visitor consent before initiating any data collection.
-Kameleoon offers JavaScript methods, specifically ‘enableLegalConsent()‘ and ‘disableLegalConsent()‘, along with the SDK ‘addData()’ method to set the legal consent data (‘legalConsent‘) for a user.
-These methods should be used once you have obtained legal consent from the visitor to either activate or deactivate Kameleoon.
+Kameleoon provides JavaScript methods, namely ‘enableLegalConsent()‘ and ‘disableLegalConsent()‘, as well as the SDK ‘setLegalConsent()‘ method.
+These methods should be utilized after obtaining legal consent from the visitor to activate or deactivate Kameleoon on both the front-end and server-side.

 Note: Kameleoon delays tracking requests for data associated with experiment rules until explicit consent is obtained from the visitor, provided that the consent is given during the current session.
 This approach ensures that no data tracking occurs for experiments until the visitor has given their consent.
 For feature flags, delayed data will be sent to Kameleoon with the next following request when calling one of these methods: ‘isFeatureFlagActive()’, ‘getFeatureVariationKey()’, ‘getFeatureVariable()’, or ‘trackConversion()’.
 You can also trigger immediate data transmission by calling the ‘flush()’ method.